Top 5 SQL Tools for Data Analysis

 Cons:

-• No free version available (though there is a 14-day free trial)
+• No free version is available (though there is a 14-day free trial)

 • Only supports SQL databases, not other types of data sources